Migrations: From Africa to America and the (Re)Making of Culture

-On the great continent of Africa, in the peaceful and hospitable Ghanaian environment, Bucknell in Ghana provides you opportunities to:
+On the great continent of Africa, in the peaceful and hospitable country of Ghana, Bucknell in Ghana provides you opportunities to:

 Download the program brochure (pdf).